-A look at big business in Dublin city centre and their disapproval of the casual traders who have been trading around Moore Street and Henry Street for generations.
+Some business in Dublin city centre disapprove of the casual traders who have been operating around Henry Street for generations.

 The Dublin City Centre Business Association represents the bigger businesses in the area including Arnotts, Roches Stores and the ILAC centre.
 The association has published a report following their conference 'Towards a Better Dublin'.
 Under the heading 'Security: Immediate Action' they state